across-protocol/indexer/README.md

   To enable the spoke pool indexer, set the `SPOKEPOOL_CHAINS_ENABLED` environment variable to a comma-separated list of chain IDs you wish to index (e.g., `SPOKEPOOL_CHAINS_ENABLED=1,10,137`).
   Additionally, ensure that a corresponding RPC environment variable is set for each enabled chain.

-For any additional configuration, refer to the `.env.test` file for a list of required environment variables.
+For any additional configuration, refer to the `.env.example` file for a list of required environment variables.

 ### Using a Developer Environment